OpenHFT/Chronicle-Map/README.md

 If you are only accessing ChronicleMap from a single thread.
 If you are not doing replication and don't care about atomic reads.
-Then its simpler ( and faster ) to use acquireUsing() otherwise we recommend you use `acquireUsingLocked(key,value)`
+Then its simpler ( and faster ) to use acquireUsing() otherwise we recommend you use `acquireUsingLocked(key,value)` as this gives you atomicity.

-Since the acquireUsing() method can end up creating an entry, the acquireUsingLocked(key,value) method must hold a segment write lock, this is unlike  getUsing(key,using) which only holds a segment read lock.
+The acquireUsingLocked(key,value) method holds a segment write lock, as it will update or put a new entry into the map, this is unlike getUsing (key,using) which only holds a segment read lock.
+Below is an example of how to use acquireUsingLocked(..,..).

 ``` java
 BondVOInterface bond = ... // create your instance